spacetelescope/jwst/docs/jwst/persistence/description.rst

 .. math::
     n\_decays = trapsfilled \cdot (1 - exp(-\Delta t / \tau))

-where trapsfilled is the number of filled traps, i.e. the value of the traps-filled image at the beginning of the time interval, for the current trap family and at the current pixel; :math:`\Delta t` is the time interval (seconds) over which
+where *trapsfilled* is the number of filled traps, i.e., the value of the traps-filled image at the beginning of the time interval, for the current trap family and at the current pixel; :math:`\Delta t` is the time interval (seconds) over which